In addition to Safeguarding Children Partnership (SCP) Development Days, Sandstories can support SCPs in strengthening their effectiveness.

 Bringing together multi-agency practitioners, to share in a Sandstories training session, creates a safe environment in which to reflect on the realities of local, frontline practice.

-The experience of delivering Sandstories in recent years, has suggested that many LSCBs would benefit from hearing the commentary given in these training sessions by local practitioners and their managers, about the strengths and challenges of local multi-agency working.
+The experience of delivering Sandstories in recent years, has suggested that many SCPs would benefit from hearing the commentary given in these training sessions by local practitioners and their managers, about the strengths and challenges of local multi-agency working.

 The Embedded session of the Sandstories model is especially designed for practitioners and managers who have previously attended one of the Sandstories training sessions.